-Positive Social Interaction Paradigm: After completion of the fMRI scan, participants moved to the testing room, which was prepared for the positive social interaction paradigm.
-The task consisted of a semistructured 10-min conversation between the participant and a same-sex unfamiliar experimenter.
-Participants were told to talk about 1) plans for a fictive lottery win, 2) positive childhood memories, and 3) hobbies and interests.
-High-quality photographs presenting examples for activities (e.g., traveling around the world or buying a sports car) were used to facilitate the start of the conversation.
+After completion of the fMRI scan, participants moved to the testing room, which was prepared for the positive social interaction paradigm.
+The task consisted of a semi-structured 10-minute conversation between the participant and a same-sex unfamiliar experimenter.
+Participants were told to talk about (1) plans for a fictive lottery win, (2) positive childhood memories, and (3) hobbies and interests.
+High-quality photographs presenting examples for activities (e.g. traveling around the world or buying a sports car) were used to facilitate the start of the conversation.
 Participants and the experimenter tried to find similarities in the discussed topics.
-Importantly, the experimenter was blinded regarding the group assignment of the participant (HL vs LL) and unknown to the participants prior to the fMRI session in all cases.
-Participants self-reported mood and affect before and after completing the positive social interaction paradigm (see Supplementary Methods, Supporting Information).
-After finishing the task, both the participant and experimenter rated the valence of the discussion as well as trustworthiness and likeability of each other using VAS.
-The experimenter further estimated the experimental group of the participant (HL vs LL) to examine whether loneliness might be detected by others after the positive interaction.
+Importantly, the experimenter was blinded regarding the group assignment of the participants (HL vs. LL) and unknown to the participants prior to the fMRI session in all cases.
+Participants self-reported mood and affect before and after completing the positive social interaction paradigm (see Supplementary Methods).
+After finishing the task, both the participant and experimenter, rated the valence of the discussion as well as trustworthiness and likeability of each other using VAS.
+The experimenter further estimated the experimental group of the participant (HL vs. LL) to examine whether loneliness might be detected by others after the positive interaction.

-Baseline EDA and an electrocardiogram were collected for 5 min prior to the positive social interaction paradigm and throughout the entire social interaction.
-Finally, saliva samples were collected before, immediately after the social interaction paradigm, and 15 min after completion of the positive social interaction task to obtain salivary oxytocin, cortisol, and IgA levels in addition to baseline immune parameters and oxytocin levels in blood (see Supplementary Methods, Supporting Information).
+Baseline electrodermal activity (EDA) and an electrocardiogram (ECG) were collected for five minutes prior to the positive social interaction paradigm and throughout the entire social interaction.
+Finally, saliva samples were collected before, immediately after the social interaction paradigm, and 15 minutes after completion of the positive social interaction task to obtain salivary oxytocin, cortisol, and IgA levels in addition to baseline immune parameters and oxytocin levels in blood (see Supplementary Methods).